Wales: History

-In 1707 the act of union created the Kingdom of Great Britain.
-The industrial revolution and the beginning of empire led to the rapid increase in mining and exploitation of Welsh natural materials – metals, coal and slate.
+The Act of Union 1707 created the Kingdom of Great Britain.
+During the 18th and 19th centuries, the Industrial Revolution and the beginning of the British Empire led to a significant increase in mining and exploitation of Welsh natural materials such as metal, coal and slate.
 The population of Wales expanded rapidly and Wales moved to the centre of the British economy, but the changes bred resentment, this time towards industrialists and not the English state.
 Meanwhile, a series of religious revivals transformed the character of the nation, beginning a tradition of non-conformism.
 This carried over into the political sphere too.
 The rapid industrialisation of parts of Wales gave rise to strong and radical Welsh working class movements which led to the Merthyr Rising of 1831, the widespread support for Chartism, and the Newport Rising of 1839.
 Strong liberal traditions were forged and later replaced by socialism.
 Since 1922 Wales has voted Labour in every general election.

-From the mid 19th century until 1914, Wales experienced a strengthened political culture, religious and cultural revival, renewed interest in Welsh literature, the revival of eisteddfodau.
+From the mid 19th century until 1914, Wales experienced a strengthened political culture, religious and cultural revival, renewed interest in Welsh literature, the revival of Eisteddfodau.
 There was a thriving economy, a renewed interest in Welsh language, and music, non-conformist Christianity and the emergence of strong national identity, along with the founding of many national institutions.
 However, the period also saw the publication of a report on education that became known as the Treachery of the Blue Books.
 The report blamed Welsh language and non-conformism for poor educational standards.
 This fed the rise of the Welsh nationalist movement, expressed in the Cymru Fydd movement, which advocated for greater autonomy and recognition of Welsh identity within the United Kingdom.
-Calls for devolution grew over the course of a century, and in 1998 the Government of Wales Act created a devolved Welsh assembly for the first time, now renamed the Senedd or Welsh Parliament.
+Calls for devolution grew over the course of a century, and the Government of Wales Act 1998 created a devolved Welsh assembly for the first time, now renamed the Senedd or Welsh Parliament.